 Why do dogs dig?

-There are a number of reasons why dogs dig.
-From keeping cool to alleviating stress.
-Digging is an important behaviour in the evolution of our dogs.
-Some dogs will be more likely to dig than others.
+There are several reasons why dogs dig, from keeping cool to alleviating stress.
+Digging is an important behavior in the evolution of our dogs.

-Dachshunds are notorious diggers for example.
+Some dogs, like dachshunds, are notorious diggers.
 Since they were bred specifically to dig out foxes, badgers and otters from their underground dens, it’s hardly surprising that the desire to excavate earth remains.

-However, not all digging behaviours are problematic.
-Some digging may only happen at certain times of the year or certain stages of the lifecycle of our dog.
+However, not all digging behaviors are problematic.
+Some digging may only happen at certain times of the year or at certain stages of the lifecycle of our dog.
 These tend to be easier to manage or prevent with a bit of planning.

 So let’s look at how to stop a dog from digging and the reasons behind why they may be doing it.